kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** Having seen an income this month, I gave into the temptation to spend lavishly on a pair of black socks.
 Not an unreasonable thing to spend money on, just too easy an expense made because of the 'I can afford' temptation.
 Gotta keep that in check.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: A breakthrough it is: As a result of the Futtech discussion I had on Monday with a relative living abrod, I have decided to go for the DJI Mini 3 Pro and will seek funds to have the paperwork in check to comply with Kenya's drone regulations.
+- <b>Memorable moment / breakthrough / proud event</b>: Another breakthrough it is: There are possibilities on the Job market provided that one has done his homework and truly has with him 'an offer that anyone will feel stupid saying no to'.
-- <b>Quote, inspiration, or personal reflection</b>: ```"One must sacrifice everything for their gift.
-Only then can they capture the divine."``` Orpheus, Blood of Zeus, S3E5, Netflix.
+- <b>Quote, inspiration, or personal reflection</b>: ```"Strength in this life, Happiness in the next."``` Heron, Blood of Zeus, S3 Finale, Netflix.

 ---